QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

     }
 ```

-**iii.** Then we bundle the application code into an artifact (archived package) and upload to Artifactory.
+**iii.** Then, we bundle the application code into an artifact (archived package) and upload to Artifactory.

 ```
 stage ('Package Artifact') {